AsynchronousAI/cobalt/dev/vscodelinter/README.md

-# luax/vscodelinter
+# lxx/vscodelinter

-A modified version of [selene](https://kampfkarren.github.io/selene/) for luax.
+A modified version of [selene](https://kampfkarren.github.io/selene/) for lxx.